Station RoadRuthinDenbighshire, LL15 1BPTel: 01824 702255

 The doctors are members of the medical staff at Ruthin Hospital and care for their own patients admitted to the wards.

-If you require any vaccinations relating to foreign travel you need to complete a Travel Questionnaire Form and submit it to the practice at least 8 weeks before you are due to travel.
+If you require any vaccinations relating to foreign travel you need to complete a Travel Vaccination Questionnaire and submit it to the practice at least 8 weeks before you are due to travel.
 This form can be found at the bottom of this page or can be collected from our Reception.
 You will then be contacted to book in for the vaccinations that are available from the surgery.
 A list of these are below.
 Your appointment needs to be at least 4 weeks before you travel to allow the vaccines to work